The Key to Great Late-Fall Grouse Hunting: Find the Fruit

 By then Tina had reappeared, racing ahead only to hit point so suddenly she was bent like the letter C. I scraped in her direction, reloading as I went, and when two grouse erupted, I connected on one but missed the other.
 Tina retrieved the bird I killed, a gorgeous, chocolate-brown grouse with glossy green-tinted ruffs and an impressive fan, and as I pushed it into my gamebag I realized I hadn’t picked up the first grouse yet.
 I’d lost my mark in the confusion, but when I waved Tina in the general direction and exhorted her to hunt dead she found the bird in short order.
 This bird was gray.
 When I cupped its bulging crop, it felt like a bag full of marbles.

 When your dog is swallowed up by heavy cover, his bell becomes your eyes.
 It not only tells you his location and direction of travel, but whether he’s working scent or if he’s just flushed a bird.
-“Using a bell is a win-win,” says guide and professional trainer Steve Grossman of Little Moran Grouse Lodge in Minnesota.
+“Using a bell is a win-win,” says guide and professional trainer Steve Grossman of The Grouse Lodge at Little Moran in Minnesota.
 “The fewer commands you give your dog, the more confidently he’ll hunt.
 And the less noise you make as a handler, the more approachable those grouse will be.”